 Note that the urban/rural dimension is defined from the contextual density measure (density in the context of surrounding area).
-For example, even when a certain region is dense, if its surrounding area is not dense, then the contextual density measure may indicate that the region is less dense area.
+For example, even when a certain region is dense, if its surrounding area is not dense, then the contextual density measure may indicate that the region is a less dense area.
 The coefficients of the urban/rural dimension in the mileage equation, which is the direct effect of the urban/rural dimension, capture the influences of moving a household from rural to other dimensions holding residential density fixed.
-In the context of this variable, the direct effect captures the change in density of its surrounding area holding density of the region fixed.
+The direct effect captures the change in density of its surrounding area holding density of the region fixed.
 We can also interpret it as if the development around the region has occurred.
-From the Table 5, we can see that the effects of moving a household from rural to other areas (holding density of the region fixed) are statistically significant except for the change from the rural area to the town area.
+From Table 6, we can see that the effects of moving a household from rural to other areas (holding density of the region fixed) are statistically significant except for the change from the rural area to the town area.

 The effect of the urban/rural dimension variable on fuel consumption is the sum of the direct effect, the effect channeled through mileage, and the effect channeled through residential density.
 The effect channeled through mileage is obtained by multiplying the total effect of the urban/rural dimension on mileage by the direct effect of mileage on fuel consumption.
 The effect channeled through residential density is from multiplying the effect of the urban/rural dimension on density by the direct effect of density on fuel consumption.
-From Table 6, the household living in urban area consumes 447 (48% of the sample average) fewer gallons of fuel compared to household living in rural area.
+From Table 7, the household living in an urban area consumes 447 (48% of the sample average) fewer gallons of fuel compared to a household living in a rural area.
 This total effect is decomposed of 69 gallons of direct effect, 354 gallons of effect channeled through mileage, and 24 gallons of effect channeled through residential density.

 The effect of rail transit on mileage and fuel consumption can also be decomposed into direct and indirect effects.
 Surprisingly, the effect of rail transit on mileage is not statistically significant.
 The indirect effect channeled through residential density does exist, but the magnitude is not large and statistically insignificant.
-Among the MSAs which have rail transit, several large old cities including New York, Chicago, Boston, Washington, and Philadelphia, were separated into a new dummy variable and tested.
-As a result, the Large Old Cities dummy has significant influences on both mileage and fuel consumption, unlike the rail transit dummy.
-From Table 6, the household living in one of these large old cities is predicted to drive 2530 (13% of the sample average) miles less and consume 134 (14%) fewer gallons of fuel than the other household.
+Therefore, the specifications that include this rail transit dummy are not presented.
+Among the MSAs which have rail transit several large old cities, including New York, Chicago, Boston, Washington, and Philadelphia, were separated into a new dummy variable and labeled as "Extensive Rail MSAs."
+This Extensive Rail MSAs dummy has significant influences on both mileage and fuel consumption, unlike the rail transit dummy.
+From Table 7, a household living in one of these large old cities is predicted to drive 2530 (13% of the sample average) miles less and consume 134 (14%) fewer gallons of fuel than the other household.